uchicago-cs/chiventure/docs/wdl.md

       text_fail: "You cannot take the wand until you have the top hat"

-      conditions:

-      - id: "top hat"

-        state: "in inventory"

-        value: "no"

     - action: "consume"

-      allowed: "no"

       text_fail: "You cannot consume the wand."
 ```